History of BuzzFeed in Timeline

 2006: BuzzFeed Founded

-In 2006, BuzzFeed was founded by Jonah Peretti and John S. Johnson III with the initial goal of tracking viral content on the internet.
-The company was based in New York City.
+In 2006, BuzzFeed was founded by Jonah Peretti and John S. Johnson III with the goal of tracking viral content.
+Kenneth Lerer, co-founder and chairman of The Huffington Post, was also a co-founder and investor, and is now the executive chairman.

-In 2006, Jonah Peretti started BuzzFeed (originally called BuzzFeed Laboratories) as a side project in partnership with John Johnson, employing an algorithm to identify viral stories and later launching BuzzBot, an instant messaging client, to share popular content.
+In 2006, while working at the Huffington Post, Jonah Peretti started BuzzFeed (originally called BuzzFeed Laboratories) as a side project, in partnership with his former supervisor John Johnson.
+The site initially launched an instant messaging client, BuzzBot, which sent users links to popular content.

 In 2008, BuzzFeed raised $3.5 million through Hearst Ventures and SoftBank.